rmillerpratt/Anxiety-of-Influence/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you get a copy of the project up and running on your local machine.

 ### Prerequisites

 You will need Python to run the Jupyter Notebook used for this project.
+If you do not want to install Jupyter Notebook on your local system you have the option viewing the code in the Jupyter Notebook [nbviewer](https://nbviewer.jupyter.org) or you can run my notebook from a brower window without downloading anything with [Binder](https://mybinder.org/v2/gh/rmillerpratt/Anxiety-of-Influence/master?filepath=Anxiety%20of%20Influence.ipynb)

 Documentation on how to install Python can be found [here](https://www.python.org/downloads/)